Westberg

 Acting locally, inspiring globally

 Welcome to the Westberg Institute for Faith Community Nursing website.
-The Westberg Institute, originally known as the International Parish Nurse Resource Center, has been proudly serving parish/ faith community nurses since 1986.Here you will find a wealth of information about the specialty practice of faith community nursing.
-As you visit the various information tabs, you will find information about the history of faith community nursing in the United states and around the world, educational offerings and events, resources for practice, and much more.
+The Westberg Institute, originally known as the International Parish Nurse Resource Center, has been proudly serving parish/faith community nurses since 1986.
+Visit the information links at the top of this page to access information about the faith community nursing specialty - the history of faith community nursing in the United States and around the world, educational offerings and events, practice resources, and more.
+Join our Community Communication Platform to stay informed and to connect with others!

 SCA